skyssolutions/lynxchan/src/be/Readme.md

 * `ipExpirationDays`(Number): amount of days to wait before removing the ip from postings counting from it's date of creation.
 Null or any value below 1 means that ips should never be removed.
 The schedule that clears the ips is run hourly.
 * `allowTorPosting`(Boolean): allows TOR users to post.
 If bypass block is not disabled, they will still be able to post if they use it.
 * `allowTorFiles`(Boolean): when posting, allows TOR users to post files.
+* `verboseApis`(Boolean): causes both the json api and the form api to print what is being both input and output.
+* `verboseStatic`(Boolean): causes the static file handler to print information of what is serving.
+* `verboseGridfs`(Boolean): causes the gridFsHandler to print information about it's operations.
+* `verboseQueue`(Boolean): causes the message queue to print information about it's operations.
+* `verboseMisc`(Boolean): causes any message being output outside of the other modes to be printed.
+* `verboseGenerator`(Boolean): causes the cache generator to print information about it's operations.
 * `useAlternativeLanguages`(Boolean): enables checking for user's language so one of the alternative languages can be used for his request.

 `db.json`: contains database connection information.